KYC Compliance for Forex Trading

 Here again, the key is to deploy tools that can find suspicious data patterns.

-With a platform like SEON, for instance, you can visualize connections between suspicious data points, and identify more fraudulent attempts over time.
+With a platform like SEON, for instance, you can visualize connections between suspicious data points, and identify more fraudulent attempts over time and ultimately aid KYC automation.

 How SEON Can Help Your Forex Trading Platform